johnw86/PhoneGap-EmployeeDirectory/readme.md

 I've will be working through some enhancements to the initial tutorial app:

-- Ability to manage contacts via the app
+- ~~Ability to manage contacts via the app~~
 	- ~~Create edit view~~
-	- Save updates to database
+	- ~~Save updates to database~~
 - Save new photo's to file system
 - Review transitions should back take you to previous view not home?
-- Tidy routing method with multiple pages.
+- Tidy routing method with multiple pages
+- Add extra contact numbers